alexkasko/openjdk-unofficial-builds/README.md

 ###FreeType

 On Linux and Mac OS X system prebuilt freetype libraries are used.
-On windows, [libraries](https://github.com/alexkasko/openjdk-unofficial-builds/tree/master/libs/freetype/dist) (`.dll` and `.lib`) built as release-multithreaded using the same compilers as openjdk itself.
+On windows, [libraries](https://github.com/alexkasko/openjdk-unofficial-builds/tree/master/libs/freetype/dist) (`.dll` and `.lib`) were built as release-multithreaded using the same compilers as openjdk itself.

 Simple [header patch](https://github.com/alexkasko/openjdk-unofficial-builds/commit/b468582cceecaadb77d4070660474d1d408b2fbf#L2R91) was applied for all builds.